kenny01123/isthischinese/README.md

 # ischinese
-Hi! ischinese is an npm package for you to know if a string (a series of words) is Chinese.
+ischinese is an npm package for you to know if a string (a series of words) is Chinese.

 # Setup
 1. Run <npm i isthischinese> in your terminal after <npm init>.<br/>